paul-wolf/yewdoc-client/readme.md

 formats is easy and natural.

 A major design goal is to reduce the mental overhead of finding files.
-Once a file is managed by Yewdocs, it is very easy to perform operations like editing it without needing to remember the exact name or location.
+Once a file is managed by Yewdocs, it is very to perform operations like editing it without needing to remember the exact name or location.
 Documents can be managed by Yewdocs either within its own repository or in-place as linked documents.

 You are not forced to choose between your favourite non-text editor and shell editor.
 You can just as well use Sublime, Atom or other